flatsiedatsie/papeg_ai/README.md

 ## LICENSE

 This code is currently **not** available under an open source licence.
-You may not duplicate or use this code except under the following conditions:
+You may not use or duplicate this code except under the following conditions:

+- A. Small business may use www.papeg.ai, but they may not host the code provided here on their own devices or servers unless given permission to do so.
-- A. You may use this code for individual non-profit personal use, or within a non-profit organisation (e.g. schools, universities, government).
+- B. You may use this code for individual non-profit personal use, or within a non-profit organisation (e.g. schools, universities, government).
 You may deploy it on the localhost on your own device, or make it available on a local network only.
 You may not place it online anywhere.
-- B. In any other case you may copy, deploy or use this code if given explicit written permission to do so by Tijmen Schep.
+- C. In any other case you may use, copy, deploy or otherwise enagage with this code if given explicit written permission to do so by Tijmen Schep.

-Use at your own risk.
+Use at your own risk. www.papeg.ai and this source are provided as-is.

 ## COMMERCIAL USE